• Skip to primary navigation

 Deferred Retirement

-Deferred Retirement allows you to delay commencement of your benefit payments for any amount of time between ages 55 and 65.
+Deferred Retirement allows you to delay the start of your benefit payments for any amount of time until you reach age 65.
 In exchange for delaying your pension, you’ll receive an increase in your benefit amount that grows as you wait.
 In this case, there is no cash account built up, but your monthly lifetime pension check will be larger.

-This option is popular among members who will have a different source of income after they separate from their department, and won’t need to begin collecting their pension benefit right away.
+This option is popular among Members who plan to continue working or have a different source of income after they separate from their department, and won’t need to collect their pension benefit right away.

 Before you ask, let’s get this out of the way… no, you cannot do both DROP and Deferred Retirement